nais/tracing-demo/README.md

 # tracing-demo

-Demo app for NAIS tracing based on Grafana stack
+Demo app for NAIS tracing based on Grafana stack.

+This repository contains a `docker-compose` stack that sets up the observability stack locally on your computer.

+Also doubles as a canary to test the Naiserator frontend integration.

 ## Local testing of logging stack